What We Do:

 Each Fellow’s experience is unique, thanks to the broad diversity of projects through which they express their talents.
 But Fellows also come together for numerous activities.
 Here’s what to expect:

 Fellows live and work in Tallahassee throughout the program year and participate in Fellowship events in Tallahassee at least once a week, and often more frequently.
-They receive a $1,000 stipend for relocation expenses.
+Fellows residing in the immediate Tallahassee area upon the awarding of the Fellowship will receive a $1,000 stipend.
+Fellows who do not reside in the immediate Tallahassee area upon the awarding of the Fellowship will receive a $2,000 stipend to help offset relocation expenses.
 Housing is entirely the Fellow’s responsibility.

-This program is open to full-time undergraduate (juniors and seniors) and graduate students statewide.
+This program is open to full-time undergraduate (juniors and seniors), graduate students, and immediate-graduate students statewide.
 In order to maintain full-time status, students take courses at Florida State University, online courses, or fulfill internship and directed independent study requirements.

 The Fellowship maintains strong partnerships with public and private universities.
 In most cases, Fellows receive free tuition throughout the academic year.

-For their project work, Fellows are considered Other Personal Services (OPS) employees and are paid $10 per hour for their work week, which can range from 20 to 40 hours.
+For their project work, Fellows are considered Other Personal Services (OPS) employees and are paid a minimum of $15 per hour for their work week, which can range from 20 to 40 hours.
 They are treated as high-level staff and are expected to perform at that level.

 Each week, Fellows congregate to discuss each other’s experiences and also hear from a guest lecturer (such as the Governor, Cabinet officers, agency heads or other top officials).
 Fellows are required to participate in a broad slate of government activities, including budget and policy briefings and press conferences.